Loch Achtriochtan, Glencoe on a Scotland Road Trip Itinerary

 3. Glenfinnan Monument – Located right near Loch Shiel, just cross the road carefully.

-The Jacobite steam train from the Glenfinnan Viaduct Viewpoint - Scotland Road Trip Itinerary
+The Jacobite steam train from the Glenfinnan Viaduct Viewpoint on a Scotland Road Trip Itinerary

 Glenfinnan Viaduct Viewpoint © The Luxury Travelers

-Loch Shiel from Glenfinnan Viaduct Viewpoint - Scotland Road Trip Itinerary
+Loch Shiel from Glenfinnan Viaduct Viewpoint on a Scotland Road Trip Itinerary

 Loch Shiel from Glenfinnan Viaduct Viewpoint © The Luxury Travelers